Roots of the most of the Permit-to-Work process challenges

 Operational Waste

 The first challenge is an excess of operational waste—the PtW process is not efficient.
-Waste is a type of activity that doesn’t bring value to the client (i.e., to the team who operates the PtW process in our case) and does not contribute positively to safety.
+Waste is a type of activity that doesn’t bring value to the client (i.e., to the team that operates the PtW process in our case) and does not contribute positively to safety.

 At Unite-X, we believe that a leaner process is a safer process.
 Operational waste like waiting time or unnecessary movement triggers risky behaviors and forces people to cut corners on safety and costs organizations avoidable costs.